Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 - Protect against fraud, abuse, and security threats
 - Enforce our Terms of Service

-**We do NOT use your educational data for advertising, marketing to third parties, or any commercial purposes beyond providing you with SAT preparation services.**
+**We do NOT use your educational data for advertising, marketing to third parties, or any commercial purposes beyond providing you with standardized test preparation services.**

 ---